Guitar Loops

-Guitar Loops is the first solo album by Spiritualized frontman Jason Pierce.
+Guitar Loops is the first solo album by Spiritualized frontman Jason Pierce under the pseudonym J Spaceman.

 It was recorded in one continuous take at Amazing Grace Studio in London, a few days before he was taken ill with pneumonia.

 Spaceman plays a Fender Jaguar through a Fender Superchamp and percussion.

 It was originally released in a limited edition signed printing on John Coxon's Treader record label.